- EducationUniversity of Houston Law Center

 In addition to her patent expertise, she also provides years of experience handling a variety of business cases involving securities disputes, contracts, fiduciary duties, real estate issues, fraud and libel.

-Ms. Mosser is licensed to practice before all Texas state courts, the U.S. District Courts for the Northern and Eastern Districts of Texas, the U.S. 5th Circuit Court of Appeals and the Supreme Court of Texas.
+Ms. Mosser is licensed to practice before all Texas state courts, the U.S. District Courts for the Northern and Eastern Districts of Texas, the U.S. 5th Circuit Court of Appeals, the U.S. Patent and Trademark Office, the U.S. Court of Appeals for the Federal Circuit, and the Supreme Court of Texas.

 An honors graduate of the University of Texas School of Law, Ms. Mosser also earned her Master of Laws in Intellectual Property and Information Law from the University of Houston Law Center.
 During law school, she and her teammate won the American Intellectual Property Law Association’s Giles Sutherland Rich Moot Court national championship and she served as Chief Articles Editor for The Review of Litigation.
 She also was awarded the Justice Mack Kidd Award for Appellate Advocacy.